Trump has 2-point edge in new Florida poll

 A new Bloomberg Politics poll finds Trump ahead of Clinton, 45% to 43% -- well within the poll's 3.2 percentage point margin of error -- in a four-way race among likely voters.
 Libertarian Gary Johnson gets 4% support, and Green Party candidate Jill Stein draws 2%.
 For perspective, President Barack Obama won the state's 29 electoral votes in 2012 by less than a percentage point.

-That's a significant shift from Florida polling earlier this month, which predominantly showed Clinton in the lead.
+That's a significant shift from Florida polling earlier this month, which regularly showed Clinton in the lead.
 A Quinnipiac University survey -- taken after the the release of the "Access Hollywood" recording of Trump and following the second presidential debate -- showed Clinton leading by 4 percentage points, 48% to 44%.

 Trump's edge is driven by his advantage among Florida independents, among whom he gets 44% compared to Clinton's 37%.
 Third-party candidates Johnson and Stein combine for 14% of the independent vote.